Giant density fluctuations in locally hyperuniform states

 To illustrate the coexistence of different density fluctuation regimes, we compare in Fig.~\ref{fig:snaps} the density fields $\rho_s(\bm{r}) = (2\pi s^2)^{-1}\sum_i \exp[-(\bm{r}-\bm{r}_i)^2/2s^2]$ obtained from the same steady-state particle configuration under two values of the coarse-graining length $s$ [Fig.~\ref{fig:snaps}(a,b)] to a random (Poissonian) particle configuration [Fig.~\ref{fig:snaps}(c,d)].
-For small $s$, the density field appears comparably smoother in the NROM than in the random configuration, whereas for large $s$, heterogeneities remain visible on a larger scale.
+Compared to the random configuration, the NROM density field appears comparably smoother (more uniform) than the random configuration for small $s$, illustrating hyperuniformity, whereas it shows fluctuations of larger amplitude and length scales for large $s$ that are consequences of GNF.